-Thomas C. Sullivan, Jr., the brother of Frank C. Sullivan and son of Thomas C. Sullivan, is Vice President - Corporate Development for the Company and earned \$465,000 in salary and annual bonus in fiscal 2016.
+Thomas C. Sullivan, Jr., the brother of Frank C. Sullivan, is Vice President - Corporate Development for the Company and earned \$475,000 in salary and annual bonus in fiscal 2017.
 His compensation is commensurate with his peers.
 He has also received equity awards in the past.
-Thomas C. Sullivan, Jr., has been employed by the Company or its subsidiaries for more than 30 years, including at Republic Powdered Metals, Inc. from 1987 to 1993, Consolidated Coatings Corporation from 1993 to 1995, ESPAN Corporation PTE LTD. and RPM Asia PTE LTD. from 1995 to 1998, Tremco Incorporated from 1998 to 2002, and the Company's corporate offices since 2002.
+Thomas C. Sullivan, Jr., has been employed by the Company or its subsidiaries for more than 31 years, including at Republic Powdered Metals, Inc. from 1987 to 1993, Consolidated Coatings Corporation from 1993 to 1995, ESPAN Corporation PTE LTD. and RPM Asia PTE LTD. from 1995 to 1998, Tremco Incorporated from 1998 to 2002, and the Company's corporate offices since 2002.